-A lot of pregnant women put a huge amount of their time into their birth plan and getting educated about their birth options.
+A lot of pregnant women put a huge amount of their time into their birth plans and getting educated about their birth options.
 As much as this is really important, it’s also just a few days.
 What is often overlooked is the first few weeks of motherhood with a newborn.
 These first few moments and weeks are incredibly important for the breastfeeding journey.
-There is so many things that influence a breastfeeding journey, latch issues, supply issues, alertness of baby and mum, health issues, tongue ties and deciphering 10 different midwives/nurses opinions.
-Also, don’t forget the now grandmothers opinion and how she did it.
-You can read my pregnancy and birth story in previous blogs but because of those reasons our breastfeeding journey was challenging.
-Dominic wasn’t able to breastfeed let alone bottle feed because of how premature he was and so that in turn effected my supply.
+There are so many things that influence a breastfeeding journey, latch issues, supply issues, alertness of baby and mum, health issues, tongue ties and deciphering 10 different midwives/nurses’ opinions.
+Also, don’t forget the now grandmother’s opinion and how she did it.
+You can read my pregnancy and birth story in previous blogs but because of those reasons, our breastfeeding journey was challenging.
+Dominic wasn’t able to breastfeed let alone bottle feed because of how premature he was and so that in turn affected my supply.
 Even though I was pumping around the clock it’s not the same for increasing supply when you give birth very early, are medicated and most importantly, unable to hold your baby.
-This greatly effects hormone production and therefore supply.
+This greatly affects hormone production and therefore supply.
 We managed to at least give him breast milk but there was a long road ahead until we could successfully breastfeed.
 Now you probably think this blog is about the importance of breastfeeding.
-Actually it’s not.
+Actually, it’s not.
 It’s about the importance of a mother’s mental health around breastfeeding.
-For many women they struggle in the early days to breastfeed and often for a combination of the reasons above.
+Many women, they struggle in the early days to breastfeed and often for a combination of the reasons above.

 I was asked while being given a spinal block in surgery “what formula do you want to use?”
 I hadn’t even considered formula as an option, certainly not what I wanted to decide whilst I was being stabbed in the spine with a needle!
 Unfortunately for us the whirlwind of a premature baby really left us with what’s medically necessary trumping our ideals.
 Add a few medications, lack of sleep plus the rushed circumstances, I didn’t have time to research and make an informed decision.
 Lucky for me I’d already done research on goat milk formula vs cows milk for clients.
 I chose goat milk and one that was easily accessible given the situation.
 I chose to not push for breastfeeding, this was to help Dom gain weight faster and so he didn’t have to work too hard to fill his belly as well as regulate his environment and grow.
 Breastfeeding is actually quite tiring for any new baby and so tube feeding was our best option so he could rest and better battle the life outside the womb that he was too young for.

 My dream was to exclusively breastfeed Dom for at least a year because I knew the many health benefits.
-What I didn’t realise was the health sacrifices for myself and consequently this effected my families health.
+What I didn’t realise was the health sacrifices for myself and consequently, this affected my family’s health.
 Not just Dom but my husband too.
 Postnatal depression is something so rife and only just becoming a regularly spoken about topic.
-I fortunately wasn’t postnatally depressed but I sure would have been if I kept up on the path I was on, forcing something that was clearly not working.
+I, fortunately, wasn’t postnatally depressed but I sure would have been if I kept up on the path I was on, forcing something that was clearly not working.
 I could barely turn on the pump anymore, I was asking Ryan to do it coz I just couldn’t press the torture button anymore.
 I was up all night crying and getting so mad with myself and Dom because he refused to latch and it was painful and tiring.
 I was in turn mad for being impatient but there really isn’t any nice way to put it.
-Anyone who’s ever struggled to breastfeed will tell you, it’s soul crushing.
-For the most past I was frustrated at Dom because he could do it but refused because the bottle was easier, this effected my supply and he was so small I couldn’t push him too hard.
-I tried different teats, bottles, positions, times of the day and all I got was more confused and upset.
-I went back to my books, I spoke to consultants, trying to find answers .
-Eventually I handed him the bottle and went and pumped, he instantly was a happy baby.
-Not a problem in the world but a few hours later I’d try latch him and the whole world would know about it.
+Anyone who’s ever struggled to breastfeed will tell you, it’s soul-crushing.
+For the most part, I was frustrated at Dom because he could do it but refused because the bottle was easier, this affected my supply and he was so small I couldn’t push him too hard.
+I tried different teats, bottles, positions, and times of the day and all I got was more confusion and upset.
+I went back to my books, and I spoke to consultants, trying to find answers.
+Eventually, I handed him the bottle and went and pumped, he instantly was a happy baby.
+Not a problem in the world but a few hours later I’d try to latch him and the whole world would know about it.
 It wasn’t blissful, it wasn’t calm and I certainly wasn’t bonding with my baby.
 I was resentful towards him for not “getting” this beautiful natural thing.

 Bye for now!